amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

 @Test
 public void usernameIsDisplayed(){
-    Github github = new RestfulGithub(); //Github called with an HTTP client String username = github.user("amihaiemil").username();
+    Github github = new RestfulGithub(); //Github called with an HTTP client UserProfile profile = github.user("amihaiemil");
-    assertTrue("amihaiemil".equals(username));
+    assertTrue("amihaiemil".equals(profile.username()));
 }
 {% endhighlight %}

 Now, of course, you shouldn't see two sets of tests just for that line of code.
-In a real scenarion, I would dictate it via a system property, or a Maven build profile.
+In a real scenario, I would dictate it via a system property, or a Maven build profile.

 ``Github`` and all the other interfaces (e.g. ``UserProfile``, ``MainDashboard`` etc) are fluently coupled, so tests using these abstractions will gurantee that the endpoints are navigable.
-Needless to say, same as in the Selenium case, the only public class should be ``RestfulGithub``.
+Needless to say, same as in the Selenium case, _the only public class should be_ ``RestfulGithub``.

 Here is how ``RestfulGithub`` could look: